Evolution of confined quantum scalar fields in curved spacetime. Part I: Preliminaries

 \item[C.] Using the temporal function as a coordinate, the metric should be written as

-where~$h_{i j} (t)$ is a regular Riemannian metric\footnote{For simplicity in the notation, from here on we will omit the dependence of~$h_{i j} (t)$ in the spatial coordinates, but we are considering the most general case in which this metric can have any (regular) dependence in the coordinates.
-We will not write the explicit dependence in the spatial coordinates for other quantities either, except when necessary.}.
-This is called a synchronous gauge.
+where~$h_{i j} (t)$ is a regular Riemannian metric.\footnote{For simplicity in the notation, from here on we will omit the dependence of~$h_{i j} (t)$ on the spatial coordinates, but we are considering the most general case in which this metric can have any (regular) dependence on the coordinates.
+We will not write the explicit dependence on the spatial coordinates for other quantities either, except when necessary.
+Also, in~(\ref{metric}) for simplicity we are assuming that for each hypersurface~$\Sigma_t$ there is one coordinate chart~$(x^1,\ldots,x^N)$ that completely covers it.
+This might not be the case, but considering several coordinate charts would be straightforward and would not affect the construction of the method, as far as for all of them the metric can be written as in~(\ref{metric}).} This is called a synchronous gauge.

 \end{enumerate}